cure53/jPurify/README.md

-**Warning: This tool is still very young.
-Please file bugs if you find any!**
+**Warning: This tool is experimental and currently not maintained.
+Don't use it in production.**

+**Please feel free to take it and feed it if you like it!**

 # jPurify